fani-g/MovieSearch/README.md

 # MovieSearch

 This mini project uses plain Javascript (JQuery for DOM Manipulation), HTML5 and CSS.
-One page with a search bar where the user searches the title of the movie and
+One page with a search bar where the user searches the title of the movie and down below are listed the results from the searching:

 • The movie poster
 • A short description of the movie